Find Grad Schools

 3 Yearly Graduations

 Boston University is the 4th most popular school in the nation for students seeking a doctor's degree in other public admin.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in other public admin from Boston U. Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 32,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $61,050 per year, while in-state graduate students, on average, pay $61,050 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in other public admin from Boston U. About 78% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to other public admin that offer doctor’s degrees.